-Weird and wonderful towers (1 of 2)
+Weird and wonderful bell towers (part 1 of 2)

 These tales of weird and wonderful towers are definitely not for the faint-hearted ringers among you.
-Podshow host, Cathy Booth, invites us behind the scenes of 15 of the most outlandish ringing environments from across the world, featuring trap doors, vaults, ventilator shafts, crawl ways and external ladders.
+Podshow host, Cathy Booth, invites us behind the scenes of 15 of the most outlandish ringing environments from across the world, featuring trap doors, vaults, ventilator shafts, crawlways and external ladders.
 Clock cases also play a starring role, along with gas lamps and one particularly chilling occupant!

 Some helpful tips here, though, should you find yourself faced with one of these terrifying towers.
 Need more ventilation as the ringing room is turning into a sauna?
 Just take the door off its hinges!